stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 `(decimals () (response uint uint))`

-The number of decimal places in your token.
-All fungible token balances must be represented as integers, but providing the number of decimals provides for an abstraction of your token that humans are more familiar dealing with.
+The number of decimal places in a token.
+All fungible token balances must be represented as integers, but providing the number of decimals provides for an abstraction of a token that humans are more familiar dealing with.
 For example, the US Dollar has 2 decimals, if the base unit is "cents", as is typically done in accounting.
 Stacks has 6 decimals, Bitcoin has 8 decimals, and so on.

-As another example, if your token has 4 decimals, and the `balance-of` a particular user returns `100345000`, wallets and exchanges would likely represent that value as `10034.5`.
+As another example, if a token has 4 decimals, and the `balance-of` a particular user returns `100345000`, wallets and exchanges would likely represent that value as `10034.5`.

 This method should be defined as read-only, i.e. `define-read-only`.